Skip to main content

 4. When a node receives the message, it will route the UPC request to the corresponding request function for the Lyquid, when the function returns, the response will be messaged back to the caller.

 5. Upon receiving one response from a node, it is routed to the correct response function that's run by the caller's VM to determine whether the final result is already available, or the caller needs more.
-Once the function gives a Some value, the aggreation process ends, and the value is used as the output to end the asynchronous wait of the caller.
+Once the function gives a Some value, the aggregation process ends, and the value is used as the output to end the asynchronous wait of the caller.

 Finally, to initiate a UPC call within a Lyquid, one uses the upc! macro in a way like: